genotrance/px/README.txt

 		  https://github.com/genotrance/px/issues/9

 In order to make Px a capable proxy server, it is designed to run in multiple processes.
-The number of parallel workers or processes is configurable via px.ini.
+The number of parallel workers or processes is configurable.
 However, this only works on Python 3.3+ since that's when support was added to share sockets across processes in Windows.
 On older versions of Python, Px will run multi-threaded but in a single process.
+The number of threads per process is also configurable.

 Feedback